mu-semtech/delta-notifier/README.md

   - `options.retry`: (experimental) How many times the request is sent again on failure.
 Defaults to 0.
 Warning: in case of retries, deltas may be received out of order!
   - `options.retryTimeout`: (experimental) How much time is left in between retries (in ms).
 Currently defaults to 250ms.

+### Modifying quads
+#### Normalize datetime
+To enable normalization of datetime values, set the `NORMALIZE_DATETIME_IN_QUAD` to `"true"`.
+This may reduce false effective changes being sent.
+E.g. timezone differences or "2024-02-22T15:04:37.000Z" being the same as "2024-02-22T15:04:37Z".

+#### Custom quad normalization
+Mount a custom function in `/config/normalize-quad.js` to implement your own quad normalization.
+See corresponding `./config/normalize-quad.js` as example.

 ## Delta formats

 The delta may be offered in multiple formats.
 Versions should match the exact string.
 Specify `options.resourceFormat` to indicate the specific resourceformat.